-Currently, PUG members meet at 6:30 p.m. on the first Thursday of the month in the Community Room at Gateway Mall (near the Food Court).
+Currently, PUG members meet at 6:30 p.m. on the first Thursday of the month at Guacamaya’s restaurant in Prescott.
 It helps to know a few basic chords, but beginners are welcome to join in the practice as they can.
 You can read about Ukulele Lessons here.
 There is an informal meet up before every Monthly Meeting at 6pm to answer your questions about PUG.

 If you are interested in participating in our group or wish to inquire about booking the Prescott Ukulele Guild, please visit our Contact page, or read our F.A.Q.s.
 Visit PUG on our Facebook Page, too!